Working with third parties

 We are implementing a comprehensive third party oversight programme to strengthen our management of risk in the supply chain.
 The aim is to ensure that all third parties are risk assessed against the Principles, and contracts amended as necessary.
 With a large supplier base, we need to focus our effort on working with those at highest risk of non-compliance with our standards on responsible business.
 Read more in our Responsible Business Supplement (PDF) and our Modern Slavery Act statement (PDF).

 Our global manufacturing and supply team continues to manage and regularly assess the performance of the suppliers that support our manufacturing, specifically on quality and ethical, environmental, health and safety (EHS) management systems.
 On completion of all audits, we identify areas for improvement, work with suppliers to develop improvement plans and check the plan is implemented within an agreed time frame.
 If a significant concern is identified, we may suspend or terminate our work with an existing supplier, or decide not to work with a potential new supplier.

 We have a responsibility to support our suppliers by paying on time.
 We have put in place an exception to our standard payment terms for small and medium sized companies in the UK, and small diverse suppliers in the USA.
-We have a number of initiatives underway to continuously improve the experience of suppliers who work with us.
+You can find out more about this initiative on the getting paid section of our supplier website.
+We also have a number of other initiatives underway to continuously improve the experience of suppliers who work with us.
 As part of our commitment to diversity and inclusion, we support suppliers run by groups that are under-represented in the supply chain such as those owned by women, minorities and disabled veterans.
 Through our supplier diversity programmes, we engage with and mentor small and diverse businesses in our supply chain, and help them identify potential areas for growth.

 We are changing the way we work to further embed our values in everything we do, including the way we research, develop, sell and market our products